shravanvn/CV-quantum4ccp/cpcol/README.md

 . </path/to/env/dir>/env/bin/activate
 ```

-In case any of the scripts blow throws error due to missing packages, it is
+In case any of the scripts below throws errors due to missing packages, it is
 likely that the package requirements have changed.
 In that case, rerun the
 editable pip install step from above.